Sumedh220122/Website_scraping_using_LLM/README.md

 The application is deployed on a fast-api server.

+##Usage

+1. Install requirements by running pip install -r requirements.txt
+2. Install playwright specific browsers by running playwright install in cmd
-The following command is used to run the server in the command-prompt:
+3. The following command is used to run the server in the command-prompt:
    ```
    uvicorn main:app --host 127.0.0.1 --port 5049 --log-level debug
    ```

-Paste the following url in the web-browser to access the appplication:
+4. Paste the following url in the web-browser to access the appplication:
   ```
    http://localhost:8000/api/reviews/?url=?
   ```
    In place of ? paste the url of the website to be scraped.